Case Study

 What we were addressing

 Community support workers on the downtown eastside of Vancouver are often passionate about the work they do.
 Given increasing caseloads and the complexity of circumstances, there is a growing need for mental health support for those working in the field.
-Staff often suffer from burnout and compassion fatigue and therefore require ongoing support and healing.
+Staff often suffer from burnout and compassion fatigue and require ongoing support and healing.

-Newcomer women with precarious status are more susceptible to gender-based violence but have no ability to access services without fear of deportation.
+Newcomer women with precarious status are more susceptible to gender-based violence and have no ability to access services without fear of deportation.
 Newcomer women without status are not in control of their lives and have to put their future on hold.
 It is often a struggle to feel safe and secure while decisions regarding their application for refugee status are being decided.
 These women are in need of mental health support, safe community connections, and a sense of belonging through community support programs that are accessible to all newcomer women irrespective of their status in Canada.

 How we were addressing it

 Working in collaboration with Watari leadership we provided 4 workshops for staff training on healing centered engagement with tools and resources to improve staff skills in trauma informed approaches to their work with clients on the DTES.
-The workshops also included tools and strategies to support front line staff with their own need for mental health support and thereby diminishing the possibility of burnout, compassion fatigue and vicarious trauma.
+The workshops also included tools and strategies to support front line staff with their own need for mental health support, thereby diminishing the possibility of burnout, compassion fatigue and vicarious trauma.

 Outcomes